sourcecode347/SourceCode347Windows10Shield/README.md

     8) type 4 and press enter

-    9) type the name of Active App and press enter
+    9) type the id of Active App and press enter

 # Allow Port